nicomorgado/D-Frenzzo/README.md

         * the main idea of the company.
         * Emphasize the strong points of the company.
-        * Shows feedback from satisfied clients.
+        * Shows the discraption of the knives.
-        * Invites to fill out the contact form.

     ![Home Page](documentation/home_page.png)